Zoran Subotić: Radical Party

 Subotić entered political life as a member of Šešelj's far-right Serbian Radical Party.
 He appeared in the third position on the party's electoral list for the Užice division in the 1992 Serbian parliamentary election (as a resident of Loznica) and was elected when the party won eight mandates in the division.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates from successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates on the lists by the sponsoring parties.)
 The assembly convened in early 1993.
 The governing Socialist Party of Serbia won the largest number of seats, but with 101 mandates out of 250 fell short of a majority.
 The Radicals finished in second place with seventy-three seats.
 Although the Radicals were technically an opposition, they initially worked with the Socialists in an informal coalition.
 By late 1993, however, the two parties had turned against each other and new elections were called.

 Subotić was promoted to the second position on the party's list in Užice in the 1993 parliamentary election and was re-elected when the list won four mandates in the division.
 The Socialists won a clearer victory in this election, while the Radicals fell to thirty-nine seats and served in opposition for the next four years.
 Subotić was not a candidate for re-election in the 1997 election.
 He subsequently relocated to Novi Sad in the province of Vojvodina.

 From 1998 to 2000, the Radical Party participated in a coalition government with the Socialist Party.
 During this time, Subotić served as deputy minister of labour, employment, veterans' affairs, and social policy.
 In February 2020, he was placed under sanctions by the European Union.
 He left office after the fall of Slobodan Milošević's government in October 2000.

 Subotić was a candidate for the Assembly of Vojvodina in the 2000 provincial election (which was held in September and October), running in Novi Sad's tenth division.
 He was defeated by Gordana Čomić of the Democratic Party.
 He also ran for election to Novi Sad's city assembly in the concurrent 2000 Serbian local elections.
-He was not successful; the Radical Party fared very poorly in this election, failing to win a even single mandate.
+He was not successful; the Radical Party fared very poorly in this election, failing to win an even single mandate.

 After the fall of Milošević, a new Serbian parliamentary election was held in December 2000.
 For this election, the entire country was designated as a single electoral division, and all mandates were awarded at the discretion of successful parties and coalitions, irrespective of the numerical order of the listed candidates.
 Subotić appeared in the fifty-second position on the Radical Party's list.
 The list won twenty-three mandates, and he was not chosen as part of his party's delegation.
 He subsequently left the Radical Party.